leafartech/premium_trainer/README.md

 1. Clone the repository: `git clone https://github.com/leafartech/premium_trainer.git`
 2. Install the required dependencies: `npm install`
-3. Set up the database: `npm run setup-db`
-4. Start the application: `npm start`

 ## Usage

 Once the application is up and running, you can access it through your web browser.
-Simply navigate to `http://localhost:3000` and create an account to start using Premium Trainer.
+Simply navigate to `http://localhost:3000` and using
 ## Contributing

 We welcome contributions from the community!
 If you have any ideas for new features or improvements, feel free to submit a pull request.
 Please make sure to follow our [contribution guidelines](CONTRIBUTING.md).